 Before students can begin classes at WMU Cooley Law School, a Michigan or Florida judge administers this oath, and new students are introduced to WMU-Cooley's Honor Code.
 Below are substantive excerpts from the WMU-Cooley Law School Honor Code.

-At the Thomas M. Cooley Law School, ethics are as important as academic performance and the mastery of practical legal skills.
-The Honor Code emphasizes that ethics are an integral part of the Thomas M. Cooley Law School experience and encourages the development of the ethical values that law students and lawyers, as professionals, must possess.
+At WMU-Cooley Law School, ethics are as important as academic performance and the mastery of practical legal skills.
+The Honor Code emphasizes that ethics are an integral part of the WMU-Cooley Law School experience and encourages the development of the ethical values that law students and lawyers, as professionals, must possess.
 In addition, the procedures for enforcing the Honor Code assure the prompt and just resolution of suspected Honor Code violations for the protection of the Law School, the public, and the legal profession.
-Enrollment in Cooley Law School signifies, among other things, a student’s commitment and obligation to aid in the enforcement and administration of the Honor Code.
+Enrollment in WMU-Cooley Law School signifies, among other things, a student’s commitment and obligation to aid in the enforcement and administration of the Honor Code.